arise-dnb/seasonal-calendar/README.md

 # seasonal-calendar

-The name says what it is.
+The App is a seasonal calender.
 It shows the seasonally available crops according to the current date.
+Besides there is an information site.
+There you can get informations about the nutritional values and the vitamins.
+To get there click on the picture of the fruit.

 ## Project setup